 Across the world, cities are expanding rapidly in a race for space – with no clear finish line in sight.
-This is particularly true for African cities characterised by an ever-increasing, low-density urban footprint and growth shapes that are distinctly outwards-facing and often informal.
+This is particularly true for African cities characterised by ever-increasing, low-density urban footprints and growth shapes that are carbon-intensive, outwards-facing and often informal.

 To achieve the study’s research aims, our team used a detailed model to analyse the whole life carbon of affordable housing in four key areas – two located within Johannesburg’s urban core and two situated on its outer boundaries.
 The model accommodated all stages of a building’s lifecycle, including material procurement, construction, operational use, maintenance, and end of life.